 - Provide freelance work for musicians in the area enabling them to live and work in their local community.

 From 1999, CGWM’s base was a large house in Church St, Caernarfon.
 The principal activities at this stage were tutorials given by a small team of music tutors as well as workshops and occasional performances held at nearby venues.

-Over the years, CGWM’s activities have developed and grown and currently a team of 44 free-lance tutors offer individual and group tuition to over 400 people (aged from 6months to 80+ years of age) weekly at its Centres in Caernarfon and Denbigh.
+Over the years, CGWM’s activities have developed and grown and currently a team of 44 free-lance tutors offer individual and group tuition to over 400 people (aged from 6months to 80+ years of age) weekly at its Centres in Caernarfon, Denbigh and Ruthin.

 For many people in the area, a weekly visit to CGWM for music lessons has become an important part of their lives, proving the need for services provided to local residents.